 - 3. To display images properly, make sure the BNC option in the projector's Setting menu is set to RGB.
-See page 52 for instructions. - 4.
-If you want to hear computer-audio through the projector, you'll need an RCA-to-3.5 mm stereo cable (available for purchase from your electronics store or video dealer).
+See page 54 for instructions. - If you want to hear the computer's audio through the projector, you'll need an RCA-to-3.5 mm stereo cable (available for purchase from your electronics store or video dealer).

-Insert the cable's 3.5-mm plug into your computer's audio-out FixYourDLP port.
-Then attach the RCA connectors at the other end of the cable to the S-Video/BNC ports on the projector.
+Insert the cable's 3.5-mm plug into your computer's audio-out port.
+Then attach the connectors at the other end of the cable to the projector's Audio 2 jacks, matching the white plug to the L jack and the red plug to the R jack.